-Once I was settled in at my host’s place, we went for a walk around the city area and decided to head to the nearby souk, but he had forgotten that it was closed on Monday.
-We decided to walk down to the beach area instead.
-The beach area had a carnival kind of atmosphere, with a ferris wheel and dodge ’em cars, people selling their wares along the promenade, expensive brightly lit restaurants and even a casino.
+Once I was settled in at my host’s place, we went for a walk.
+We had decided to head to the nearby souk, but my host had forgotten that it was closed on Monday.
+Whoops.
+We thought a detour to the beach area would be in order.
+The beach area had a carnival kind of atmosphere, with a Ferris wheel and dodge ’em cars.
+There were also people selling their wares along the promenade, expensive brightly lit restaurants and even a casino.

-I made my way to the Ibatwar area to get a taxi to Paradise Valley.
+The next day, I made my way to the Ibatwar area to get a taxi to Paradise Valley.
 Paradise Valley is a natural attraction containing rock pools.
-The taxi was super old, like from the 1970s, and looked like it was barely holding together.
-A couple on a short holiday in Morocco were already waiting in the taxi, which was supposed to be a 5 seater, including the driver, but it wouldn’t leave until there were 6 people, not including the driver.
+The taxi was super old.
+From the 1970s.
+It looked like it was barely holding together.
+A couple on a short holiday in Morocco were already waiting in the taxi.
+It was a five seater with the driver.
+It wouldn’t leave until there were six people in it, not including the driver.
 Four in the back seat and two in the front passenger seat.
 Was this a sign of things to come in Africa?

-After waiting for what seemed like an eternity, but was probably only 30 minutes, for the taxi to fill up, we decided to go to a closer town, called Awrir and get a taxi to Paradise Valley from there instead.
-With the destination change, we were full up and ready to go a few minutes later.
+After waiting for what seemed like an eternity, but was probably only 30 minutes, no more passengers had joined us.
+We decided to go to a closer town, called Awrir and get a taxi to Paradise Valley from there instead.
+With the destination change, we were full up and ready to go a few short minutes later.

-A very squeezy and bumpy ride to Awrir ensued, where we were dropped off right next to the roomier green taxi that we needed to take the rest of the way to Paradise Valley.
+A very squeezy and bumpy ride to Awrir ensued.
+When we got there, we were dropped off right next to a roomier green taxi.
+Thankfully, that was our ride the rest of the way to Paradise Valley.

 The first part of the trail was slightly uphill and very exposed, but fairly short.
 Once we got to the top we had a lovely view down into a valley lined with palm trees.
 A small steam could also be seen meandering through the trees, presumably running to, or from, the rock pools we were heading towards.

 We continued along the trail for a few more minutes until we reached another area with stalls.
-A portly man from one of the stalls ushered us towards him to show us his food, but once we advised him we were heading to the pools first, he showed us the way and directed us on where to go when there was a junction.
+A portly man from one of the stalls ushered us towards him to show us his food.
+We let him know that we were heading to the pools first.
+He then showed us the right trail to take and told us which way to go at the tricky junction.
 He also strongly encouraged us to come back to see him when we were finished.

 After filling up on food, I returned to the entrance to grab a taxi back to Agadir, while the portly man showed the couple I was with the secret swimming hole where they could enjoy a peaceful, secluded swim away from the crowds.